Whet your appetite for guitar awesomeness -

-Right now the Premium Subscription is just $9.95 for your first month, then $19.95 monthly after that.
+Right now you can get a FREE seven day trial to the GL365 Academy, then $19.95 monthly after that.
 You can cancel any time.
-Or you can purchase a 3, 6 or 12 month subscription at a big discount with no re-billing.
 Just click the red Subscribe Now button above and you will be jammin' in just a couple of minutes!

 Do you have a free subscriber level?